IT Law Clinic

 - Data Protection Commissioner's office - Garrett O'Neill

-- Eurocomply Data Protection Consultants - Emerald De Leeuw
+- Eurocomply Data Protection Consultants and Logitech - Emerald De Leeuw

 - FP Logue, Dublin - Fred Logue